 As the sensor is used outside, a qualified electrician should install the power cables.
-Please check local safety regulations.
+Be sure to follow all applicable local safety regulations.

 Ensure that the termination type, cable type, and cable run of the mains power source complies with local regulations and fits the installation requirements.